nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 This module provides an :class:`~eventsourcing.projection.ApplicationSubscription` class, which can be used to "subscribe" to the domain events of an application.

+Application subscription objects are iterators that return domain events from an application sequence.
-Application subscriptions are conveniently used by event-processing components that project the state of an event-sourced application into a materialised view, because they both subscribe to an application sequence using the application's recorder and convert its stored events into domain event objects by using its mapper.
+Each domain event is accompanied by a tracking object that identifies the position of the domain event in the application sequence.
+Iterating over an application subscription will block when all recorded domain events have been returned, and then continue when new events are recorded.
+Application subscriptions are conveniently used by event-processing components that project the state of an event-sourced application into a materialised view, because they continue running, because they return subsequently recorded events, they because they subscribe to an application sequence using the application's recorder, which subscribes to an event-sourced application's database rather than an application object, and because they convert the stored events returned by the application recorder into domain event objects by using the application's mapper.
+Encapsulating all of these concerns provides a convenient way to follow the domain events of an application sequence.

-Application subscription objects are iterators that yield all domain events recorded in an application sequence.
-Iterating over an application subscription will block when all recorded domain events have been yielded, and then continue when new events are recorded.

-The :class:`~eventsourcing.projection.ApplicationSubscription` class has three constructor arguments.
+The :class:`~eventsourcing.projection.ApplicationSubscription` class has three constructor arguments, :data:`app <eventsourcing.projection.ApplicationSubscription.__init__>`,
+:data:`gt <eventsourcing.projection.ApplicationSubscription.__init__>`, and
+:data:`topics <eventsourcing.projection.ApplicationSubscription.__init__>`.

-The constructor argument `app` is required, and is expected to be an event-sourced application object.
+The constructor argument :data:`app <eventsourcing.projection.ApplicationSubscription.__init__>` is required, and is expected to be an event-sourced application object.

-The constructor argument `gt` is optional, and if given is expected to be either a Python `int` that indicates a position in the application's sequence (a notification ID) or `None`.
-The constructor argument `topics` is optional, and if given is expected to be a `tuple` of `str` objects that are the topics of domain events to be returned by the application subscription.
+The constructor argument :data:`gt <eventsourcing.projection.ApplicationSubscription.__init__>` is optional, and if given is expected to be either a Python :class:`int` that indicates a position in the application's sequence (a notification ID) or ``None``.
+This matches the return type of the :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method of tracking recorders.
+The intention here is that the :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method of a downstream event-processing component's tracking recorder (or equivalent) can be called and the value used to start a subscription to an upstream event-sourced application from the correct position.

+The constructor argument :data:`topics <eventsourcing.projection.ApplicationSubscription.__init__>` is optional, and if given is expected to be a Python :class:`tuple` of :class:`str` objects that are the :ref:`topics <Topics>` of domain events to be returned by the application subscription.
+The purpose of this argument is to filter events within the event-sourced application's database, avoiding the cost of transporting and reconstructing events that will just be ignored by an event-processing component.
+If a non-empty sequence of topics is provided, only events that have topics mentioned in this collection will be returned by the subscription.
+An empty sequence of topics, which is the default value, will mean events will not be filtered by topic.

-The application subscription will yield all domain events in the application sequence, except those which have notification IDs less than or equal to the position given by `gt`, and except those which do not have topics in the sequence given by `topics` (if any are given).
+An application subscription will return all domain events in the application sequence, except those which have notification IDs less than or equal to the position given by :data:`gt <eventsourcing.projection.ApplicationSubscription.__init__>`, and except those which do not have topics in the sequence given by :data:`topics <eventsourcing.projection.ApplicationSubscription.__init__>` if any are given.
 The selection of events by notification ID and the filtering of events by topic will usually be done in the application's database server.

 Application subscription objects usually open a database session, and either listen to the database for notifications and then select new event records, or otherwise directly stream records from a database.
-For this reason, application susbscription objects support the Python context manager protocol, so that database connection resources can be freed in a controlled way when the subscription is stopped or exits.
+For this reason, application susbscription objects support the Python context manager protocol, so that database connection resources can be freed in a controlled and convenient way when the subscription is stopped or exits.

-Each yielded domain event is accompanied by a tracking object that identifies the position of the domain event in the application sequence.
+Alternatively, application subscription objects have a :func:`~eventsourcing.projection.ApplicationSubscription.stop` method which can be used to stop the subscription to the application recorder in a controlled way.

 .. code-block:: python